The Day the Music Died

 3. Toggle “Personal Hotspot” off and then back on (because, of course, the car won’t “see” it otherwise).

-4. Wait for the spinning wheel of doom.
+4. Wait for the Spotify spinning wheel of doom.

 When the Phone “Doesn’t Always Work”